-The clocks moved back one hour today in Europe and the same is set to happen in the US on November 3rd.
+The clocks moved back one hour today in Europe and the same is set to happen in the US on the first Sunday of November, which this year falls on November 1.
 Typically, regions that use daylight saving time shift the time forward at the beginning of spring and reverse it in the autumn.
 This ensures daylight lasts longer during the summer months.

 If you have a Fitbit, you may be wondering if there’s anything you need to do to adjust the clock on your wearable.
 Knowing how to adjust the time on your smartwatch or fitness tracker might also come in handy if it’s incorrect or you are travelling across different time zones.
 It turns out, this is quite easy to do.

 Essential reading: Top fitness trackers and health gadgets

 To cut a long story short, your wearable gets the time from your mobile phone or computer that you use to sync.
 As long as your mobile phone has the correct time, the Fitbit on your wrist should display the correct time as well.
 If the automatic sync does not update the time on your wearable device, do a manual sync.
 If that doesn’t work you may want to try restarting the Fitbit and/or your smartphone.

 Having said that, some features on your wearable may be affected on the day the time shifts occurs.
 All of these should resolve themselves by the next day.

 For example, because of the 1 hour discrepancy your sleep logs for that night may be screwed.
 This can be corrected manually in the app by clicking the Today tab, then selecting the sleep tile.
 Identify the sleep log in question, tap the three dots next to it and select the option to edit.
 Then simply adjust the time so that it reflects the correct number of hours you slept that night.